edwinfourriernicolai/edwinfourriernicolai.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: example_pdf.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: This page presents my curriculum vitae.
+You can download it by clicking on the top pdf button.
 ---